Bynder/headless-cms-example/README.md

 - A [GatherContent](https://gathercontent.com/) account

-- An API Key (follow [instructions](https://docs.gathercontent.com/reference#authentication) to find your API key)
+- An API Key (follow these [instructions](https://docs.gathercontent.com/reference#authentication) to find your API key)

-- The project id for the example project named "Microsite (live example)".
-The easiest way to get the ID is to copy it from the URL.
-Go to your project, the structure will look like this: `gathercontent.com/content/<PROJECT-ID>/items`
+- The project id for the example project named "Course records (live site example)".
+Every account should have this project, and you can find the id in the project settings.

 ---